Download: How do I care for myself – as a caregiver – and my family? (PDF, 10 pages)

 - Ambiguous loss and grief: A resource for individuals and families

-- Our Grieving page includes tips for coping with grief and additional information on grieving in the final stages of dementia
+- Our page on Managing ambiguous loss and grief includes tips for coping with grief and additional information on grieving in the final stages of dementia

 - The Grief section on page 125 of A caregiver's guide: A handbook about end-of-life care provides more information on how grief can affect you physically, mentally, emotionally, spiritually and socially.